Welcome to guide for Thane, a hero from AoV game. Here you can find a bunch of tips, tricks,

 LVL priority: Avalon's Fury is a priority because of the nice amount of damage.

-Play: Thane is tanky support with the very simple job, push the enemies away and knock them up.
+Play: Thane is tanky support with a very simple job, push the enemies away and knock them up.
 Once the HP of some enemies is lower than 50% use King's Glory to devastating results.

 Attack Range: Melee